Kostas Karyotakis: Suicide

 Karyotakis lived in Preveza only for 33 days, until his suicide there on 21 July 1928 at age 31.
 His work was in the Prefecture of Preveza, in the Palios mansion, 10 Speliadou Street, as a lawyer for control of land donations from the State to refugees from the Asia Minor War of 1922.
 From Preveza, he sent desperate letters to friends and relatives describing the misery he felt in the town.
 His family offered to support him for an indefinite stay in Paris, but he refused, knowing what a monetary sacrifice like this would entail for them.
 His angst is felt in the poem "Preveza" (Πρέβεζα), which he wrote shortly before his suicide.
 The poem displays an insistent, lilting anaphora on the word Death, which stands at the beginning of several lines and sentences.

-It is shot through with an intense awareness of the gallows, in the tiny mediocrity of life as Karyotakis felt it, mortality is measured against insignificant, black, pecking birds, or the town policeman checking a disputed weight, or identified with futile street names (boasting the date of battles), or the brass band on Sunday, a trifling sum of cash in a bank book, the flowers on a balcony, a teacher reading his newspaper, the prefect coming in by ferry: "If only," mutters the last of these six symmetrical quatrains, "one of those men would fall dead out of disgust".
+An intense preoccupation with mortality permeates the poem.
+Against the backdrop of the stifling mediocrity Karyotakis perceived, death is measured through trivial details, such as black pecking birds or a town policeman inspecting a disputed weight, futile street names commemorating past battles, a Sunday brass band, a modest bank balance, balcony flowers, a newspaper-reading teacher, or a perfect arriving by ferry.
+As the final of the six symmetrical quatrains laments: 'If only one of those men would fall dead out of disgust.'

 On 19 July 1928, Karyotakis went to Monolithi beach and kept trying to drown in the sea for ten hours, but failed in his attempt, because he was an avid swimmer, as he himself wrote in his suicide note.
 In the subsequent morning, he returned home and left again to purchase a revolver and went to a little café in the place Vryssoula (near today's Hotel Zikas).
 After smoking for a few hours, and drinking cherry juice, he left 75 drachmas as a gratuity, while the cost of the drink was 5 drachmas, he went to Agios Spyridon, where, under a eucalyptus tree, he shot himself through the heart.
 His suicide letter was found in his pocket:

 It is time for me to reveal my tragedy.
 My greatest faults were unbridled curiosity, a diseased imagination, and my attempts to become acquainted with every emotion without being able to feel most of them.
 However, I despise the base act that is attributed to me.
 I experienced but the ideation of its atmosphere, the ultimate bitterness.
 Nor am I the suitable person for that profession.
 My entire past will show that much.
 Every reality to me was repulsive.